sergoh/devlo-blog/content/automation/mac-dev-enviornment.md

 ## **Installation**

-Once you download the script, head to your downloads folder on terminal and run...
+Once you've download the script, head to your downloads folder on terminal and run...

 ```sh
 bash brew-install-mac-dev-environment.sh